soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 - Start automated investigation and response from a view in Explorer
 - Identify and delete malicious email that was delivered

-Explorer is a powerful near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.
+Explorer is a powerful, near real-time tool to help Security Operations teams investigate and respond to threats in the Security &amp; Compliance Center.

 To use Explorer, in the Security &amp; Compliance Center, go to **Threat management** \> **Explorer**.